“Lauded as a "legend" in the field”

-Jane Deighton is one of the founding partners of Deighton Pierce Glynn.
+Jane Deighton is one of the founding Partners of Deighton Pierce Glynn.
 She is now a Senior Consultant.
 She previously co-founded Deighton Guedalla in 1987, having qualified as a solicitor in 1985 at Seifert Sedley Williams.

-The Chambers and Partners guide classifies her as “an eminent practitioner”.
-It describes her as “a seasoned and respected practitioner who peers cite as an inspiration for the level of her commitment to civil liberties work” and “as always brilliant, with an enviable reputation for her work in high-profile matters”.
+The Chambers and Partners Legal Directory classifies her status as “a senior statesperson”.
+They add: “Hailed by sources as an “excellent” lawyer, Jane Deighton is endorsed as a “fierce opponent and tenacious” advocate who “works extremely hard” for her clients” ….
+“Lauded as “a legend “in the field, Jane Deighton is reputed for her work in the Undercover Policing Inquiry.
+Commentators say: “Nothing fazes her; she is an incredible fighter on behalf of her clients.”
+They described her as “a seasoned and respected practitioner who peers cite as an inspiration for the level of her commitment to civil liberties work”, “as always brilliant, with an enviable reputation for her work in high-profile matters”.

 On 5 May 2020, Jane and Lord Hendy QC published an article to support campaigns for safe work places during the COVID pandemic.
 Jane specialises in employment and criminal law.
-She has secured record financial awards of their times for her clients – in both claims of sex discrimination against a local authority and race and sex discrimination against the police.
+She has secured record-breaking financial awards of their times for her clients – in both claims of sex discrimination against a local authority, and race and sex discrimination against the police.

 Victims of Crime – police failures

 Jane continues to represent Duwayne Brooks OBE, the friend of the murdered black teenager, Stephen Lawrence.
 They proved at the Stephen Lawrence Inquiry that the police treatment of Mr Brooks was largely as a result of discrimination and racist stereotyping.
-This in turn led to the failure by the police to identify him as a victim, respect his evidence and to investigate the attack that day with any degree of competence.
-Their goal was met and their efforts were fundamental to the Inquiry’s understanding of the role of race within the police investigation and to the rehabilitation of Duwayne Brooks’ well being and reputation.
+The police had failed to treat him as a victim, respect his evidence, and to investigate the attack that day with any degree of competence.
+Their efforts were fundamental to the Inquiry’s understanding of the role of race within the police investigation and to the rehabilitation of Mr Brooks’ well-being and reputation.
 Subsequent successful private law actions against the police arising out of their treatment of Duwayne secured substantial damages.